 - Theme static content being watched & transferred directly into ‘_pub/static_’ via Gulp. *No need to use Magento content deploy during development!

-- Minimal footprint - Small (as possible) set of PostCSS base styles and settings needed to get a working development system.
-Hey, it looks somehow like a Magento base theme, right? ;)
+- Minimal footprint – Small as possible set of PostCSS base styles and settings needed to get a working development system

 - Additional gulp tasks that come in handy during development